The European Union (EU) Update

 - The Commercial Entities (Substance Requirements) Act, 2018 and Guidelines;

 - The Removal of Preferential Exemptions Act, 2018;

 - The Penal Code (Amendment) Act, 2018.

-“We support the government taking these necessary steps to ensure The Bahamas retains its position as a leading international financial centre and to pursue initiatives that position this jurisdiction and our company for sustainable growth and development in compliance with the EU and other regulatory bodies,“ said Ivylyn Cassar, Chairman, Equity Bank And Trust Bahamas Limited. ■
+“We support the government taking these necessary steps to ensure The Bahamas retains its position as a leading international financial centre and to pursue initiatives that position this jurisdiction and our company for sustainable growth and development in compliance with the EU and other regulatory bodies,“ said Ivylyn Cassar, Chairman, Equity Bank Bahamas Limited. ■